604adrian/Emojification/README.md

-Emojify is a module to turn strings of text into strings of emoji.
+Emojification is a module to turn strings of text into strings of emoji.
 # Highlights
 * [Modes](#Modes)
 * [Wildcards](#Wildcards)
 * [Quotations](#Quotations)
 # Install
-To install Emojify, first download the package:
+To install Emojification, first download the package:
 > npm install emojification
 # Usage
-Once you've installed Emojify, you can use it in your projects to quickly convert between text and emoji.
+Once you've installed Emojification, you can use it in your projects to quickly convert between text and emoji.
 Here is a basic example:

 ```javascript
 const toEmoji = require('emojification')